datalakehouse/docs/docs/products/postgresql/howto/pagila.rst

 Sample dataset: Pagila
 ======================

-Aiven provides a sample database you can import in your Aiven for PostgreSQL service.
+DLH provides a sample database you can import in your DLH for PostgreSQL service.
 This page covers information about the database and the procedure to get it up and running.

 Pagila is a PostgreSQL port of the `Sakila Sample Database <https://dev.mysql.com/doc/sakila/en/>`_.
 The examples here use one from ``devrimgunduz``, `version 2.1.0 <https://github.com/devrimgunduz/pagila>`_.